arttay/tgt/README.md

 This will install Node.js and the NPM package manager

 [Yarn](https://yarnpkg.com/getting-started/install)
-Whiole not required, it will make operations easier
+While not required, it will make operations easier

 ## Dependencies
 After Cloning and cd'ing into the directory, run `npm install` to install all dependencies.
 If you installed `yarn`, run `yarn` instead.